Gerrit van der Waals: Biography

 He was detained by Soviet troops (probably elements of the 4th Guards Army) around 8 December 1944 and handed over to SMERSH.
 Transported via Kyiv with German POWs to Moscow, he was imprisoned in the Lubyanka prison in January 1945.
 He also spent time in Lefortovo Prison, where he was intensively interrogated and tortured, and was later moved to Butyrka prison.
 He contracted tuberculosis; his condition deteriorated to the point that he was admitted to a prison hospital in April 1945.
 He died in custody on 11 August 1948.
-He never admitted to collaborating with the Germans or with foreign intelligence, as alleged by the Soviets, though he acknowledged forging documents passed to “enemies of the Soviet Union.”
+According to some sources, he never made a confession, while others report the allegation that he acknowledged forging documents that had been transferred to British authorities, which had, in turn, passed them to "fascists, other war criminals and opponents of the Soviet interests".

 In 1948 the Dutch authorities posthumously awarded him the Bronze Cross for his successful escape from a German POW camp.

 For years Soviet authorities denied knowledge of his fate.
 Only on 28 August 1955 did they acknowledge that Gerrit van der Waals had died in Moscow; his remains were cremated, and the location of the urn is unknown.
 In October 1958 the Dutch Oorlogsgravenstichting (War Graves Foundation) received permission to place a symbolic stone (cenotaph) bearing his name at Vvedenskoye Cemetery in Moscow.